Gaydon: Motor industry

 Close by, on the site of former RAF V bomber base of RAF Gaydon, is the Jaguar Land Rover Gaydon Centre, one of the Jaguar Land Rover engineering centres (another being at the Whitley plant in Coventry).
 Alongside is the British Motor Museum, home to the largest collection of historic British cars in the world, charting the history of the British car industry from the turn of the 20th century to the present day.
 Adjacent to the north of the JLR site is the headquarters and main production plant of Aston Martin (actually closer to Lighthorne Heath village) and the village fire station.
 Famous James Bond cars including the DBS V12 and the Aston Martin DB10 were built here.

+Transport

+Buses are run by Stagecoach Midlands.
+Services run towards Leamington Spa, Banbury and Stratford.

 Film archive

 A disused military base near Gaydon is also home to special vaults housing the highly flammable nitrate film elements of the British Film Institute's BFI National Archive, the world's largest archive of film and television.